Dobrushin Coefficients of Private Mechanisms Beyond Local Differential Privacy: Dobrushin Coefficients with Bounded PML

 With this, we define $(\varepsilon,c)$-PML by restricting the supremum in \eqref{eq:LDPisPMLforallPriors} from $\mathcal P(\mathcal X)$ to the set $\mathcal Q_\mathcal X(c)$. \begin{definition} Let $X$ be a random variable defined on the space $\mathcal X$ with $N\coloneqq |\mathcal X|$.
 For some set $\mathcal P \subseteq \mathcal P(\mathcal X)$, define the \emph{$\mathcal P$-local leakage capacity} \cite{grosse2025privacy} of a kernel $K$ as

 For some $\varepsilon\geq 0$ and $0 < c \leq \nicefrac{1}{N}$, we say that a kernel $K\in\mathcal S_{N,M}$ \emph{satisfies $(\varepsilon,c)$-PML} if,

 \end{definition} The above definition allows us to smoothly interpolate between an $\varepsilon$-PML for only the uniform distribution ($c=\nicefrac{1}{N})$), and $\varepsilon$-LDP $(c=0)$.
+Operationally, $(\varepsilon,c)$-PML limits the potential gain of any adversary according to Def.~\ref{def:PMLgainfunc} for any data-generating distribution in the set $\mathcal Q_\mathcal X(c)$.
 We remark that \emph{any} mechanism (even the identity mapping) satisfies $(-\log(c),c)$-PML.
+This implies that $(\varepsilon,c)$-PML can quantify privacy leakage for any mechanism, in particular also those not satisfying any finite LDP guarantee, like discrete mechanisms with zero probability assignments.
 The following statement relates a kernel's zero-assignments $K_{Y|X=x}(y)=0$ to its $(\varepsilon,c)$-PML guarantee.
 This statement can be seen as a generalization of \cite[Lemma 2]{10646583}.
-Further, the proof stresses some of the convenient properties of PML guarantees in terms of disclosure limits, as they are discussed in detail in \cite{saeidian2023inferential}.
+Further, its proof stresses some of the convenient properties of PML guarantees in terms of disclosure limits, as they are discussed in detail in \cite{saeidian2023inferential}.